GasreousPreson/Numera/README.md

 ## End of the Game

-After **9 rounds (18 moves)**, either player may choose to **Pass** instead of placing a piece.

-- Each player may pass **up to three times**.
-- If both players pass consecutively, the game ends immediately.
-- The game also ends when both players have placed all of their pieces.
+- The game ends when both players have placed all of their pieces.

 ---